 2. I’m very Catholic, and very bummed because I hardly ever meet travelers of any strong religious persuasion.

 3. I hate packing more than almost any other seemingly harmless activity.
-Terrible trait for someone without a permanent residence.
+But I have begrudgingly gotten good at it.

 About the Blog